Black Sea: Hydrology

-This SeaWiFS view reveals the colorful interplay of currents on the sea's surface.
+This SeaWiFS view reveals the currents on the sea's surface.

 The Black Sea is the world's largest body of water with a meromictic basin.
 The deep waters do not mix with the upper layers of water that receive oxygen from the atmosphere.
 As a result, over 90% of the deeper Black Sea volume is anoxic water.
 The Black Sea's circulation patterns are primarily controlled by basin topography and fluvial inputs, which result in a strongly stratified vertical structure.
 Because of the extreme stratification, it is classified as a salt wedge estuary.

 Inflow from the Mediterranean Sea through the Dardanelles and Bosporus has a higher salinity and density than the outflow, creating the classic estuarine circulation.
 This means that the inflow of dense water from the Mediterranean occurs at the bottom of the basin while the outflow of fresher Black Sea surface-water into the Sea of Marmara occurs near the surface.
 The outflow is 16000 m3/s or around 500 km3/yr, and the inflow is 11000 m3/s or around 350 km3/yr.

 The following water budget can be estimated: